tale-toul/ocp-aws/README.md

   CheckHostIP             no
   ForwardAgent            yes
   IdentityFile            ./tale-toul.pem

 ```

-To connect to the bastion host the alias **bastion** must be used so the configuration block is applied.
+To connect to the bastion host the name **bastion.taletoul.com** must be used so the configuration block is applied.
 This configuration defines the FQDN of the host to connect to; the remote user to connect as; remote host's key will not be checked; no proxy command is used; key checking is against hostname rather than IP; ssh connection forwarding is enabled so a key managed by ssh agent can be used from this host to connect to another one; the file with the key used to connect to the remote host is defined to be on the same directory where the ssh command is run from.

 The command used to connect to the bastion host will be:

 ```
-$ ssh -F ssh.cfg bastion
+$ ssh -F ssh.cfg bastion.taletoul.com
 ```
 The ssh.cfg file is loaded from the command line.
-The alias **bastion** is used so the configuration block for that name is used

-To connect to other hosts in the VPC, which are in private networks and not directly accesible, the following configuration block is defined:
+To connect to other hosts in the VPC, which are in private networks and therefore not directly accesible, the following configuration block is defined:

 ```
-Host 172.20.*.*
+Host *.eu-west-1.compute.internal
   StrictHostKeyChecking   no
   ProxyCommand            ssh ec2-user@bastion.taletoul.com -W %h:%p
   user                    ec2-user
   IdentityFile            ./tale-toul.pem
 ```
-The block applies to all hosts accesed by IP in the network 172.20.0.0/16; remote key checking is disabled; a proxy command is defined so when connecting to a host is this network this command is run instead; the remote user to connect as is defined; the file with the key used to connect to the remote host is defined to be on the same directory where the ssh command is run from.
+The block applies to all hosts in the DNS domain **eu-west-1.compute.internal**; remote key checking is disabled; a proxy command is defined so when connecting to a host is this network this command is run instead; the remote user to connect as is defined; the file with the key used to connect to the remote host is defined to be on the same directory where the ssh command is run from.

 To connect to a host in a private subnet the key file must be added to the ssh agent, and then the connection can be established:

 ```
 $ ssh-agent bash
 $ ssh-add tale-toul.pem
-$ ssh -F ssh.cfg 172.20.10.78
+$ ssh -F ssh.cfg ip-172-20-20-220.eu-west-1.compute.internal
 ```

 To apply this configuration to ansible the contents of the file must be added to one of the standar config files: /etc/ssh/ss_config or ~/.ssh/config